Timendus/chip8-test-suite/README.md

 [controls](#controls).

-The test will now run through a couple of steps, which you will see on the screen as some garbage and a bunch of smiley faces.
+The test will now run through a couple of steps, which you will see on the screen as some garbage and a flickering pixel.
 After about two seconds, you should see this screen:

 ![Showing the active quirks](./pictures/quirks.png)